pschluet/daily-bible-readings/orthodox-daily-readings/readme.txt

 == Screenshots ==
 1. Example Display with All Content
-2. Only Date and Fasting Rule
+2. Reading 1 Expanded
 3. Only Readings
+4. Only Date and Fasting Rule

 == Changelog ==
 = 1.0.0 =